- Cons of bankruptcy

 - Try writing to the people who you owe money to see if you can reach a compromise.
 Include a timetable of when you’ll repay them.

-- An Individual Voluntary Arrangement is a more formal way of doing the same thing, plus you get the help of an insolvency professional to make sure you do what you say you will.
+- An Individual Voluntary Arrangement is a more formal way of doing the same thing.
+You’ll also get the help of an insolvency professional to make sure you do what you say you will.
 If you want to find a proper IVA practitioner (as opposed to some of the dodgy companies that have sprung up recently) contact R3 for their list.

 - Live within your means.

-- Budget and check over your spending regularly.
-Do you really need that 14th pair of black sling-backs or those golf clubs?
+- Budget and monitor your spending regularly.
+Do you really need another pair of black sling-backs or golf clubs?

 - Face the debt tiger early and put the brakes on spending before things get worse.